KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/index.md

 In 2014, I started a project called KopiBoot, a tool to automate the deployment of Windows applications on the public and private cloud.
 This project included the initial code to create resources in Active Directory and DNS, used by this API.

-After that, we developed a simple API for customers to integrate their existing apps with Active Directory.
+After that, I developed a simple API for customers to integrate their existing apps with Active Directory.

-Over the years, we used and expanded the API with many new functionalities for more customers, including DNS and integration with cloud-managed Active Directories, such as **AWS Managed Microsoft AD** and **Azure Active Directory Domain Services (Azure AD DS)**.
+Over the years, I used and expanded the API with many new functionalities for more customers, including DNS and integration with cloud-managed Active Directories, such as **AWS Managed Microsoft AD** and **Azure Active Directory Domain Services (Azure AD DS)**.

 It was implemented in cloud environments in AWS, Azure, GCP, and OCI, from global insurance companies to government entities and startups.